 Gretel’s first documented appearance in this world involved a dark alley, hookers and blow.
 She was one tough chick with an attitude.
 It was her against the world.

 When she joined our family in November of 2010, she discovered that she could channel her “toughness” and become a bad-ass mountain climber.
 Her first hike was 4 miles uphill in the snow and she has not stopped exploring since then.
 Her mountain-scaling ability was the inspiration for You Did What With Your Wiener.

 Now 4 years old, she has grown into a sweet, loving soul with perseverance and a “go-getter” attitude.
 Read more about Gretel here.

 Jessica quit her cushy government job 3 years go to create a more fulfilling career that revolves around dogs.
-Jessica is now the owner of a blog and social media coaching-consulting business – PetTalk Media – specializing in the pet industry.
-Through her 3 years as Chief Blogger at YouDidWhatWithYourWeiner, the President of the Adventureweiner Club of Seattle, and moderator of many pet-related online communities, she knows the latest and greatest in the pet world and how pet parents think.
+Jessica went back to school to earn a Master of Communications in Digital Media and is now the owner of a PetTalk Media – a consulting company specializing in digital marketing and community building in the pet industry.
+Through her 4 years as Chief Blogger at YouDidWhatWithYourWeiner, President of the Adventureweiner Club of Seattle, and moderator of many pet-related online communities, she knows the latest and greatest in the pet world and how pet parents think.

 She lives in Seattle – one of the most dog friendly cities in the United States.
 She is well known and respected in the Seattle dog-loving community.
-When she’s not helping pet businesses and pet lovers connect with each other, you will find her hiking, traveling, and adventuring with her husband and two miniature Dachshunds.
+When she’s not helping pet businesses and pet lovers connect with each other, she is out hiking, traveling, and adventuring with her husband and two miniature Dachshunds.

 We welcome questions and feedback from our readers.
 We also love to hear your stories.
 You can contact us here.